University of Macau

-The University of Macau (UMAC or UM) (Note: UMAC is widely used on university website domains, such as um2.umac.mo, or to distinguish it from other universities with the same abbreviation as UM, although the acronym is not recognized as an official abbreviation.) is a Macau public university located on Hengqin Island, Zhuhai, Guangdong, China.
+The University of Macau (UMAC or UM) (Note: UMAC is widely used on university website domains, such as um2.umac.mo, or to distinguish it from other universities with the same abbreviation as UM, although the acronym is not recognized as an official abbreviation.) is a Macau public university located on Hengqin Island on land leased to Macau.
 It was established by the Macau legislature in 1991 and has been funded by the Government of Macau since then.

 History

 1981–1991

 In March 1981, the private University of East Asia was established.
 In the beginning, the majority of the students came from Hong Kong.

 With the signing of the Sino-Portuguese Joint Declaration in 1987, in order to meet the manpower needs during the transitional period before the return of Macao, the Macao Foundation under the Government of Portuguese Macau purchased the private University of East Asia in 1988 for 130 million patacas.